-On 23 June 2016, National Women in Engineering Day, the Women’s Engineering Society (WES) announced the formation of their Young Members' Board (YMB).
-The WES YMB consists of twelve women under the age of 30 who are working, training or studying in an engineering field.
+The WES YMB (Young Members' Board) consists of twelve women under the age of 30 who are working, training or studying in an engineering field.
 The board was formed in June 2016.

 - Holly Goodwin, Scottish Power

 - Caroline Carslaw, SSE

 - Annabel Downing, Network Rail

 - Kate Mactear, University of Bristol

 View the YMB video for an insight into the purpose of the board and some of the individual views of the members of the inaugural board in 2016